SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Tuples as Return Values
 ~~~~~~~~~~~~~~~~~~~~~~~

-Functions can return a tuple as their return type.
+Functions can use a tuple type as their return type.
-This enables a function to return a combination of values as part of one compound return:
+This enables a function to return multiple values as part of one compound return type:

-.. testcode:: functionParameters
+.. testcode:: tuplesAsReturnValues

    -> func splitOnFirst(string: String, splitter: Character) -> (String, String?) {
-         let size = string.size()
+         let characterCount = countElements(string)
-         for i in 0...size {
+         for i in 0...characterCount {
             if string[i] == splitter {
                return (string[0...i], string[i+1...size])
             }